AP-IT-GH/jumper-assignment-ignace-shoeib/README.md

 ##### OnActionReceived(ActionBuffers actionBuffers)

+In this method we will receive the actions from the Agent and apply them to the Agent.
+Every action gets a small reward, so how longer it survives the more reward it will receive.
+But if he jumps he will get a negative reward.
+So that he wont jump forever.

-The OnActionReceived() method should look like this:
+The `OnActionReceived()` method should look like this:

 ```
 public override void OnActionReceived(ActionBuffers actionBuffers)